-Having visited Boston five times in the past twelve months, I’m finally ready to give some of my recommendations on Where to Eat, Play and Sleep in this amazing, historic and iconic, New England destination.
+Here are some of my recommendations on Where to Eat, Play and Sleep in Boston, an amazing, historic and iconic, New England destination.

 Honestly, it’s hard to know where to begin.
-After visiting Boston five times in the past twelve months, with an average trip lasting about ten days, I’ve barely scratched the surface.
-There are so many choices when it comes to where to eat, play and lay your head down to sleep in Boston!
-The city of Boston has an amazing food scene, incredible history and every type of hotel you can imagine.
+There are so many choices when it comes to where to eat, play and lay your head down to sleep in Boston, which is why I keep returning to this amazing city.
+The city of Boston has a dynamic food scene, incredible history and every type of hotel you can imagine.
 There is something for everyone, regardless of budget, interest and diet.
 Boston is definitely a vacation destination to put on your bucket list (especially if you’re a history buff).

 If you know me, living in New England is a dream of mine, however, I’m not sure if that fantasy will ever materialize for this west coast girl.
-Regardless, I’m currently taking full advantage of the fact that my son is attending college in Boston and am happily eating my way through the city when I visit.
+Regardless, I’m currently taking full advantage of the fact that I visit Boston often and am happily eating my way through the city when I visit.
 There is so much history and things to do in Boston, I can only hope to see most of them in my lifetime.

 Before heading to Boston I highly suggest familiarizing yourself with the neighborhoods – there are twenty-three in all!
 And each neighborhood is so unique.